DarrienG/git_purge/README.md

 Set Credentials: Quickly set/overwrite global user.name and user.email without
 typing the entire git config --global etc.

-Intensive Search: Finds all files
+Intensive Search: Finds all files relating to problem account.
+User can then quickly find the ones needed to be destroyed, and manually delete them.